U.S. court rejects Motorola Mobility price-fixing appeal

 The case is Motorola Mobility LLC v.
 AU Optronics Corp, et al, 7th U.S. Circuit Court of Appeals, No. 14-8003.

-(Reporting by Jonathan Stempel in New York; Additional reporting by Dan Levine in San Francisco and Lawrence Hurley in Washington, D.C.; Editing by Jeffrey Benkoe, Lisa Von Ahn and Richard Chang)
+(Reporting by Jonathan Stempel in New York; Additional reporting by Dan Levine in San Francisco and Lawrence Hurley in Washington, D.C.; Editing by Jeffrey Benkoe and Lisa Von Ahn)

 BEIJING China launched its first cargo spacecraft on Thursday, taking another step towards its goal of establishing a permanently manned space station by 2022.